srm985/portfolio-website/README.md

 ### Adding Stories

 In each existing component, you will find a `stories.js` file.
 This file contains all stories related to that given component.
-When creating a new component, generate a new `stories.js` file and require it in `/.storybook/config.js`.
+When creating a new component, generate a new `stories.js` and populate with all component options.

-### Running
+### Running / Developing

 Running Storybook allows us to develop new React components in isolation.
 To run an instance, issue the following commands: